Icinga/icinga2/doc/6-distributed-monitoring.md

 The DB IDO feature will try to determine which cluster endpoint is currently writing to the database and bail out if another endpoint is active.
-You can manually verify that by running the following query:
+You can manually verify that by running the following query command:

     icinga=> SELECT status_update_time, endpoint_name FROM icinga_programstatus;
        status_update_time   | endpoint_name